Bill

 AI Summary

-This bill proposes significant amendments to Hawaii's state constitution to establish a continuous legislative session beginning in January 2029, transforming the current part-time legislature into a full-time body.
-The bill requires legislators to convene at least once each month, prohibits them from holding private sector employment during their term (while allowing military reserve or government employment), and removes existing constitutional language about special sessions, adjournment, and recesses.
-Key procedural changes include creating a two-year deadline for bill submissions, standardizing the governor's bill review period to 90 calendar days, and mandating that the legislative budget be passed at least 45 days before the end of each fiscal year.
-The bill also establishes a specific process for the Commission on Salaries to recommend legislative salaries during the 2028 regular session, with those recommendations becoming effective unless amended by law.
-To implement these changes, the bill will be placed on the ballot during the 2026 general election, with constitutional amendments taking effect on January 1, 2029, allowing time for legislators and the state to prepare for the new continuous session model.
+This bill proposes significant changes to Hawaii's state constitution to establish a continuous legislative session beginning in January 2029, transforming the state legislature from a part-time to a full-time body.
+The key provisions include requiring legislators to convene at least once each month, eliminating provisions for special sessions and recesses, prohibiting legislators from holding private sector employment during their term (while allowing military reserve or government employment), creating a two-year deadline for bill submission, standardizing the governor's bill review period to 90 calendar days, mandating that the legislative budget be passed 45 days before the end of each fiscal year, and establishing a new salary structure based on recommendations from the Commission on Salaries during the 2028 regular session.
+The bill will be placed on the ballot for voter approval, with the constitutional amendments taking effect after the 2026 general election and becoming fully operational on January 1, 2029.
+These changes aim to improve the legislature's efficiency and productivity by ensuring more continuous legislative work throughout the year and transforming the role of state legislators into full-time public servants.

 Committee Categories